 The research looks at the voluntary sector in The Child and Family Services Alliance, consisting of ChildFIRST – the Child and Family Information Referral and Support Team for Anglicare – and Integrated Family Services, a partnership of agencies that offer case management.

 A review of ChildFIRST’s reports and information systems is being made as part of the research, including how many referrals were made, who referred the family, and whether the family took up the voluntary service or not.

 Interviews with parents after they’re referred to family services and practitioners who work with families through the Inner Gippsland Family Services Alliance have been included in the research.

 Moving forward, the study could have a significant impact at the local level by informing the training that workers in the sector receive and the policies that underpin it.

-The research will contribute to the ongoing work being done at the state and federal level through the Roadmap to Reform & Victoria’s Vulnerable Children Strategy 2016 and the National Framework for Protecting Australia’s Children 2009-20.
+The research will contribute to the ongoing work being done at the state and federal level through the Roadmap for Reform: Strong Families, Safe Children 2016 and the National Framework for Protecting Australia’s Children 2009-20.